jkbhagatio/mini/paper/paper_outline.md

     - Can be used with different modalities of neural data (e.g. spike, 2p, LFP)

-- Highlight that high-dimensional neural data can often be well approximated by a low-dimensional latent space, which MINI can learn

-- Mention looking at neural latents benchmark for methods to compare to

 - How did setting values for `topk` and `d_sae` affect interpretability?

     - How did we go about setting these in general?